tadzik/panda/README.md

 Since the bootstrap step currently runs tests with `prove`, you will need a recent `TAP::Harness` (3.x) for it to work properly.

-After a successful bootstrap, a message will show up saying what path should be added to the `PATH` env variable in order to be able to run `panda` from the command line.
+After a successful bootstrap, a message will appear saying which path should be added to the `PATH` env variable in order to be able to run `panda` from the command line.
 For example: